cran/RSocrata/README.md

 1.3 Added support for human-readable URL.

-1.4 Add json file format for Socrata downloads.
-Switch to RJSONIO rom rjson.
+1.4 Add support for json file format for Socrata downloads.
+Switch from rjson to RJSONIO.

+1.5 Switch from RJSONIO to jsonlite.
+More informative error messages.